Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Results: conditional severity distributions

-Fig. \ref{fig:rainbow}b.(iii,iv) display two versions of pattern correlation $\rho$, defined in Sect. \ref{sec:ast_selection_criteria} for an arbitrary field $F$: the ``global correlation'' $\rho[c]$ uses the whole two-dimensional upper-layer concentration field $F(x,y)=c_1(x,y)$, and the ``local correlation'' $\rho[c(\cdot,y_0)]$ uses only the single-latitude transect $F(x)=c_1(x,y_0)$ at the target latitude $y_0$.
+Fig. \ref{fig:conditional_dispersion_indicators}(c,d) display two versions of pattern correlation $\rho$, defined in Sect. \ref{sec:ast_selection_criteria} for an arbitrary field $F$: the ``global correlation'' $\rho[c]$ uses the whole two-dimensional upper-layer concentration field $F(x,y)=c_1(x,y)$, and the ``local correlation'' $\rho[c(\cdot,y_0)]$ uses only the single-latitude transect $F(x)=c_1(x,y_0)$ at the target latitude $y_0$.
 Both drop off steadily with AST, although local correlation fluctuates more due to averaging a smaller spatial region.
-The influence of scale enters at the ensemble-averaging step, where the $m$th member's pattern correlation $\rho[F_0,F_m]$ is weighted by $p(\omega_m,s,W)$.
+The influence of perturbation scale $s$ enters at the ensemble-averaging step, where the $m$th member's pattern correlation $\rho[F_0,F_m]$ is weighted by $p(\omega_m,s,W)$.
 Since smaller perturbations take longer to grow, smaller input scales lead to slower dropoff of $\rho$ with $A$---but only at short lead times, where errors are still tiny.
-Beyond $A\approx6$ and 10 days for global and local correlations respectively, decorrelation proceeds at a similar rate for all scales.
-The nominal threshold $\epsilon^2=1-(\frac38)^2$ is marked in both.
+Beyond $A\approx6$ and 10 days for global and local correlations respectively, decorrelation proceeds at a similar rate with respect to increasing AST for all scales.
+The nominal threshold $\rho=\sqrt{1-(\frac38)^2}$ is marked in both, and gives a similar AST for local and global correlations but generally longer than implied by EI or TE.